-- Election of Officers.
+Election of Officers.
 All officers will serve 1 year terms.
 The Chairperson may serve for 2 consecutive terms.
 At the conclusion of the Chairperson's term, he or she will serve as immediate Past Chair on the Executive Committee.
-In addition, the Board of Directors will have the power to: - a. appoint such other officers it deems necessary or appropriate; - fill any vacancy in any office occurring for any reason whatsoever, by election, by majority vote of a quorum; and - employ a President/CEO who will (i) be responsible and accountable to the Board, (ii) act on the Board's behalf in the conduct of its directives, and
+In addition, the Board of Directors will have the power to:

+- a. appoint such other officers it deems necessary or appropriate; - fill any vacancy in any office occurring for any reason whatsoever, by election, by majority vote of a quorum; and - c. employ a President/CEO who will (i) be responsible and accountable to the Board, (ii) act on the Board's behalf in the conduct of its directives, and (iii) be responsible for employment, oversight and management of all other staff and employees of CSCF.
-CAREERSOURCE CENTRAL FLORIDA BYLAWS 4 of 12

-- (iii) be responsible for employment, oversight and management of all other staff and employees of CSCF. - 2.
-Removal of Directors.
+2. Removal of Directors.
 Any Director may be removed at any time, with or without cause, by a majority vote of the Consortium.
 Except however, any Director who is a representative of the private sector may be removed only by the Consortium member of his or her respective county.
-Additionally, the CLEO may remove a Director for cause.
-The Board may recommend to the CLEO removal of a Director when, in the judgement of the Board, the best interest of CSCF will be served. - 3.
-Delegation.
-For any reason it deems appropriate, the Board may delegate any power or duty to any Director or officer, including to the President/CEO or his or her staff designee, but no Director or officer will execute, acknowledge or verify any document or instrument in more than one capacity. - 4.
-Compensation.
+Additionally, the Governor or the Chief Elected Official may remove a Director for cause.
+The Board may recommend to the Chief Elected Official, or the Consortium, removal of a Director when, in the judgement of the Board, the best interest of CSCF will be served.

+3. Delegation.
+For any reason it deems appropriate, the Board may delegate any power or duty to any Director or officer, including to the President/CEO or his or her staff designee, but no Director or officer will execute, acknowledge or verify any document or instrument in more than one capacity.

+4. Compensation.
 No compensation will be paid to the Directors for services performed by them for CSCF as Directors.
 Directors may be reimbursed for expenses incurred when traveling on official business of CSCF if approved in advance by the Chairperson of the Board.
-Such reimbursement must conform to CSCF's established travel policy. - Duties of the Chairperson.
-The Chairperson must be a business representative and shall: - a. preside at all meetings of the Board and determine the agenda for all Board meetings in consultation with the President/CEO; - make all committee appointments other than the officers elected under Section 1 of this Article; - be a member ex-officio of all committees with the exception of the Executive Committee, for which the Chairperson may opt to serve either as committee chair or as a regular committee member; and - perform all other duties assigned to the Chairperson under these Bylaws and those usually pertaining to the office of Chairperson. - Duties of the Vice Chairperson.
-The Vice Chairperson must be a business representative and shall: - a. preside at all meetings of the Board in the absence of the Chairperson; - be a member of the Executive Committee; - assist the Chairperson, when requested, in the performance of the Chairperson's duties; and - d. perform all such other duties usually pertaining to the office of Vice Chairperson, including acting as the Chairperson during the absence or disability of the Chairperson.
+Such reimbursement must conform to CSCF's established travel policy.

-Duties of the Treasurer.
-The Treasurer will:
+Duties of the Chairperson.
+The Chairperson must be a business representative and shall: